microsoft/tsiclient/README.md

 let lineChart = new tsiClient.ux.LineChart(document.getElementById('chart'));
 ```

 You can also import components directly.
-If you only need LineChart for example, you can import it like so...
+If you only need the LineChart, you can import it like so...

 ```js
 import LineChart from 'tsiclient/LineChart'